Eimmiit/DailyUI-Challenge/README.md

-# signup-page
-A basic signup page from DailyUI challenge
+Day to day challenge gotten from DailyUI